Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Admin > Warehouses ###

 Under **Admin**, the **​Warehouses​** tab is where you set up and manage compute resources known as virtual warehouses to load or query data in Snowflake.
-A warehouse called `HOL_USER_WAREHOUSE` already exists in your environment.
+A warehouse called `LAB_USER_WAREHOUSE` already exists in your environment.

 ![warehouses tab](assets/3UIStory_10.png)